-Under Senecas leadership The College Quarterly was established in 1993 in response to an identified need for informed discussion of issues particularly relevant to the colleges in Ontario.
-Generous funding support from the Association of Colleges of Applied Arts and Technology in Ontario (ACAATO) enabled the publication of the CQ in hard copy from 1993 to 1997 and distribution (free of charge) of several hundred copies to each of the Colleges of Applied Arts & Technology (CAATs) in Ontario, and at a nominal subscription fee to individual and organizational subscribers.
+Under Seneca’s leadership College Quarterly was established in 1993, a response to an identified need for informed and critical discussion of issues relevant to Ontario’s public college system.
+Funding from the Association of Colleges of Applied Arts and Technology in Ontario (ACAATO) enabled print publication of CQ from 1993 through 1997, and free distribution of several hundred copies to each of the 24 Ontario colleges – and at a nominal fee to individual and organizational subscribers.

-Because of the high cost of print publication, the end of ACAATO funding, and limited resources, the CQ moved to an on-line format after 1997.
-At that time, we also attempted to make it a truly provincial initiative by establishing regional editorial boards, regrettably with limited success.
-Unfortunately, there was a hiatus in the publication of the CQ: the last issue published in 1998 was in Spring, 1998 but publication resumed with the Fall 2003 issue.
+Because of the rising cost of print publication, termination of ACAATO funding, and diminshed institutional resources, CQ moved to an on-line format after 1997.
+At that time, an attempt was made to make it a truly provincial initiative by establishing regional editorial boards.
+Regrettably this initiative met with limited success and following a brief hiatus, publication of CQ resumed with the Fall 2003 issue.

-In 2003, full responsibility for publication of the CQ was assumed by the Associate Vice President, Research & Innovation, Seneca College.
-A new Internal Advisory Committee was established and the scope of focus of the CQ broadened to include college education from a national perspective.
-In addition, the web site was reconstructed and relocated at: http://www.collegequarterly.ca
+In that year full responsibility for publication of CQ was assumed by the office of Seneca’s Associate Vice President, Research and Innovation.
+A new internal Advisory Committee was established and the scope of CQ was broadened to include a national perspective on college education.
+In addition, the web site was reconstructed and relocated at: www.collegequarterly.ca.